wagov/wasocshared/docs/baselines/data-sources.md

 ### 4.3.
 High return on investment

 Agent based network protection is relatively straightforward to ingest from application servers.
-High volume network traffic should be reviewed prior to ingestion to understand the volume of events and to avoid loading large quantites of low value events (such as Content Delivery Networks / File Sharing / Media Streaming logs).
+High volume network traffic should be reviewed prior to ingestion to understand the volume of events and to avoid loading large quantities of low value events (such as Content Delivery Networks / File Sharing / Media Streaming logs).

 - [ ] Query an `IPv4Address`, `IPv6Address` or `DomainName` across all inbound/outbound [Network Traffic](https://attack.mitre.org/datasources/DS0029/).
   - [ ] **Servers** - e.g. [Defender Network Protection](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/network-protection?view=o365-worldwide)